Best travel eSIM for China in 2026

 We weigh travel eSIM brands for China on coverage, speed, reliability, which state carrier they roam onto, whether their routing slips past the Great Firewall, and fair use terms.
 Ranking is never for sale.

-The strongest travel eSIM for China is whichever brand roams onto China Mobile, China Unicom or China Telecom with broad verified coverage for your route, routes its data out of the mainland so Google, WhatsApp and Instagram keep working past the Great Firewall, states fair use honestly, and lets you tether.
+HelloRoam is Simscanner's top-ranked travel eSIM for China, with the cheapest sourced entry we tracked from $3.49.
 China requires real-name registration for any local prepaid SIM, with a passport and often a face scan at a carrier store, so a roaming travel eSIM bought before you fly sidesteps that desk entirely.
 Coverage centres on Beijing, Shanghai and Guangzhou.
 Weigh the brands in the ranking below.

 We grade each brand on how far it reaches, how fast it runs, how steady it stays, which state carrier it roams onto, whether its routing clears the Great Firewall, how openly it states unlimited and fair use limits, and what reviewers report.
 Independent throughout, and never for sale.